deangilmoreremix/smartcrmreplit/COMMIT_DOCUMENTATION.md

 ## 🏆 Conclusion

 This commit resolves a critical **build system failure** that was blocking production deployments.
-By regenerating the corrupted package-lock.json file, the SmartCRM application can now be successfully deployed to Netlify.
+By moving @vitejs/plugin-react to dependencies, the SmartCRM application can now be successfully deployed to Netlify.

-The fix ensures **consistent dependency resolution** across all environments, restoring the CI/CD pipeline reliability.
-The systematic debugging approach establishes a framework for resolving future build issues efficiently.
+The fix ensures **consistent dependency availability** during build time across all environments, restoring the CI/CD pipeline reliability.
+This approach addresses the root cause of devDependency installation issues in CI environments.

 **The SmartCRM app deployment pipeline is now fully operational!** 🚀